elenanquilis/Portfolio/README.md

 ## 📫 Contact

-If you’d like to follow my learning journey or have any suggestions, feel free to reach out through GitHub.
+If you’d like to follow my learning journey or have any suggestions, feel free to reach out through GitHub or my LinkedIn account https://www.linkedin.com/in/elena-nunez-quilis/.